How do I register?

 Is it possible to join classes after the session has started?

-In most cases, yes, unless the class is full; we will pro-rate the fee from the time you join.
-Call the office to verify that there is still room and to determine the fee.
+In most cases, yes, we will pro-rate the fee from the time you join.
+The online payment system will determine the prorated fees automatically.

 What should I wear?